- Swirls of shimmery colour stirred throughout clear acrylic.

 Good to Know

-- Has qualities reminiscent of Lucite, so looks great when used for classic designs that pay homage to this.
+- Has qualities reminiscent of vintage pieces (like Lucite), so looks great when used for classic designs that pay homage to this.

 - Cuts well and leaves a clean, smooth edge line that typically shows the core colour on the sides.

 - Engraves well and can hold fine details (engraved areas typically have a frosted white appearance).
 Engraving looks most effective on darker colours (so that it will show contrast), or when used for paint filling.